 The Hull Picture

 Stillbirths are classified as fetal deaths occurring after 24 weeks of gestation.
 Neonatal deaths are those that occur under 28 days, and post-neonatal deaths are those that occur aged 28 days or older but less than one year.
 Infant deaths are those that occur within the first year of life.
 The numbers given below are given as rates.
 The number of stillbirths is given as a rate per 1,000 live births and stillbirths.
 The number of neonatal, post-neonatal and infant deaths the rates presented per 1,000 live births.
-The number of stillbirths and neonatal deaths combined is given as a rate per 1,000 live births and stillbirths.

 For stillbirths, neonatal and post-neonatal deaths, the rate is derived from the number of deaths that occurred within the specified calendar years, but for infant deaths under the age of one year the rate is derived from the number of deaths that were registered in the specified calendar period.
 It can take some time for a death to be registered especially if the death is unexpected and unexplained and further investigation is required to establish the cause of death.
 Thus the number of deaths based on occurrence during a period are likely to differ slightly from the number of deaths that are registered during that same time period.